dell/PyU4V/README.rst

     version of Unisphere older than 9.1.x

 Note
-    PyU4V version {major_version} is compatible with scripts written for PyU4V versions
+    PyU4V version 10.2 is compatible with scripts written for PyU4V versions
     >= 9.2.
 Please ensure to check change log to ensure that you are not using functions that have been marked as depreciated.